rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **Managing Purchase Paperwork in Box**

-The Rose Library manages purchase paperwork on Box through the [Rose Library Purchases Payments folder](https://emory.app.box.com/folder/1583996619).
+The Rose Library manages purchase paperwork on Box through the [Rose Library Purchases Payments folder](<https://emory.app.box.com/folder/1583996619>"https://emory.app.box.com/folder/1583996619").
 This folder is organized into subfolders by process step and then by collecting area.

 *	**Step 1:** Received and Pending

 	*	Curators or Acquisitions Assistant upload preliminary paperwork for prospective acquisitions such as invoices, One-Pagers, or Appraisal reports to this folder.
 	*	Acquisitions Assistant either confirms that a seller is an active vendor with the University or contacts new vendors and sellers to obtain vendor paperwork.
-	*	If vendor paperwork is needed, once it is received, the Acquisitions Assistant performs a quality check and then forwards the forms to the Budget Analyst with LITS Finance for processing.
+	*	If vendor paperwork is needed, once it is received, the Acquisitions Assistant performs a quality check and then submits a [Finance Support Center ticket](<https://eufinancesupportcenter.force.com/>"https://eufinancesupportcenter.force.com/") for processing.
+	*	If required, once the Deed of Sale is counter-signed by the Director, the Acquisitions Assistant will make a copy and mail to the seller.
 	*	Acquisitions Assistant confirms that all required paperwork has been submitted and combines the vital documents into one file.
 Vital documents include the invoice, the Deed of Sale, if applicable, and the PRF.
 	*	File titles should be structured to include the vendor name, invoice number and fiscal year.
 For example: "Vendor or Seller Name_Invoice Number_Fiscal